SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/J - Support Vector Machines.md

 The optimization is convex and there are many numerical approaches that can be applied to solve it.

-## Linear SVM: Nonseperable Case
+## Linear SVM: Non-separable Case

-In seperable cases, there is no training data within the margin.
-However, in nonseperable cases, there may be training data that lies within the margin.
+In separable cases, there is no training data within the margin.
+However, in non-separable cases, there may be training data that lies within the margin.
 Thus, slack variables $\xi \geq 0$ need to be introduced to absorb errors.

 $$
 \begin{split}